csengineer13/homeside-code-kata/README.md

 - [x] Clean form
 - [x] Add "toast" notifications for SubmitTask method on front-end
 - [x] Add clientside validation for basic form
-- [ ] Data annotations on DTO, and check for server side valid
-  - Maybe a catch-all try-catch as well for upload
-- [ ] Check to see how "errors" are returned with JsonNetResult
+- [x] Check to see how "errors" are returned with JsonNetResult
-  - May have to key off of returned "statusCode" to determine error level (or add errorLevel field to the VM)
+- [x] Begin to create WindowsService Project
+- [x] Immediately mark task as "processing" when pulled from queue
+- [x] Mock "processing time" for each task in queue
+- [x] Clean up windows service
-- [ ] Better form button styling
+- [ ] Remove Id Column from data-table
 - [ ] Store filepath and url?
 URL can probably be a way to retrieve via a get request using fileID
   - Need a way to retrieve file from stored Byte Array
+- [ ] Better form button styling
+- [ ] Increase "toast" duration
+- [ ] Create docs for "windows service install"
+- [ ] Install windows service locally (start / stop / test)
+- [ ] Data annotations on DTO, and check for server side valid
+  - Maybe a catch-all try-catch as well for upload
+- [ ] Generate bullet points for posed questions in problem's prompt
-- [ ] Begin to create WindowsService Project
+- [ ] Begin working on bonus items

 #### Housecleaning: Bonus
 - [x] SubmitTaskDto -> In AfterMap...
 Use EF's "Attach" method in place of "ResolveUserById" to prevent insert of existing user on save